Welcome to today's edition of the Rush 24-7 podcast.

 I tried to keep this respectful.

-I tried to keep it family oriented, I didn't go anywhere near the lines I could have.
+I didn't go anywhere near the lines I could have.

 I could have done it with different words.

-I just it's amazing.
+I could have, it's amazing.

-There's no anger at the Washington free beacon for doing the story, and they're the source.
+There's no anger at the Washington Free Beacon for doing the story, and they're the source.

 And in fact, the event did happen.